alphanodes/additionals/docs/index.rst

 Installation
 ------------

-Install redmine_tweaks
+Install redmine_tweaks plugin for Redmine.

-Check the requirements!

-Download the sources and put them to your plugins folder.

 .. code-block:: bash

   $ cd $REDMINE_ROOT
   $ git clone git://github.com/alexandermeindl/redmine_tweaks.git plugins/redmine_tweaks
   $ bundle install --without development test

+Restart your application server (apache with passenger, nginx with passenger, unicorn, puma, etc.) and it redmine_tweaks is ready to use.

 More information about installation of Redmine plugins, you can find in the official `Redmine plugin documentation <https://www.redmine.org/projects/redmine/wiki/Plugins>`_.